 However, it is important to know the difference between walleye and sauger because in some states knowing the difference can save you from a potential fine!

 For example, Wyoming has a creel limit.
-You may only have two Saugers in possession while you can catch up to six Walleyes.
+You can only have two Saugers in your possession, while you can have up to six Walleyes.
 Make sure you know the difference between walleye and sauger before going on your next fishing trip!